FiveEyes/FiveEyes.github.io/_posts/2019-06-10-binomial-confidence-interval.md

 ---
 layout: post
-title: "An algorithm to compute the optimal binomial confidence interval"
+title: "A numerical algorithm to compute the optimal binomial confidence interval"
 date: 2019-06-10 19:30:00
 categories: Statistics Algo
 ---

-# An algorithm to compute the optimal binomial confidence interval which has the shortest interval.
+# A numerical algorithm to compute the optimal binomial confidence interval

 ## Problem description